Anemoonvis/Weisfeiler-Leman_Rust/README.md

 - **Isomorphism testing**:
   - Calculate a graph's hash to compare it with another graph's hash for potential isomorphism.
   - Use `invariant` for a complete run, or `invariant_iters` to specify the number of iterations.
+  - Alternatively, use the two-dimensional versions of these, `invariant_2wl` and `iter_2wl`, which offer greater distinguishing power—particularly for regular graphs—at the cost of a significant runtime penalty.

 - **Subgraph hashing**:
   - Obtain subgraph hashes at each iteration for tasks like feature extraction in graph kernels.